-- CO1 Describe the basics concepts of modelling - CO2 Discuss information systems in real-world settings and to conduct methods such as interviews and observations. - CO3 Explain the techniques aimed to achieve the objective and expected results of a systems development process.

-CO4 Describe a model for the user interface (UI) of a software application.
+- COB 1: Understand object-oriented methods for analysis and design. - COB 2: Know about the information systems in real-world settings and to conduct methods such as interviews and observations. - COB 3: Gain knowledge on techniques aimed to achieve the objective and expected results of a systems development process. - COB 4: Understand how to build a model for the user interface (UI) of a software application.